 - Additionality: The project would not be implemented without funding through carbon credits

-- Permanence: a minimum duration must be guaranteed
+- Permanence: A minimum duration must be guaranteed.

 International climate protection projects

-The Gold Standard is an independent quality standard that recognises high-quality carbon offset projects.
-It was established in 2003 by the WWF and other environmental protection organisations to ensure that projects within the scope of the Clean Development Mechanism (CDM) as well as voluntary offsetting meet the highest quality standards.
-Alongside carbon reduction, projects that are recognised by the Gold Standard also contribute to sustainable development in the respective project region, the SDGs of the United Nations (UN).
+The Gold Standard is an independent quality standard that recognises high-quality climate protection projects.
+It was established in 2003 by the WWF and other environmental protection organisations to ensure that projects within the scope of the UN Clean Development Mechanism (CDM) and within the framework of the voluntary financing of climate protection projects meet the highest quality standards.
+Alongside the actual CO₂ reduction, projects that are recognised by the Gold Standard also contribute to sustainable development in the respective project region and thus the SDGs of the United Nations (UN).

 You can find further exciting information on the subject of climate change and climate protection in our climate booklet